 Paid anti-malware usually includes anti-ransomware, but not all free anti-malware does.
 When considering anti-malware, look for the word ransomware, such as anti-ransomware and ransomware protection.

-No security software is capable of blocking all malware, and that’s true for ransomware too.
+No security software is capable of blocking all malware and potential threats, and that’s true for ransomware too.
 Don’t become overconfident in your anti-malware and overlook the behaviors described earlier, or fail to set up backups.

 Let’s look at anti-ransomware software for Windows, Mac, and Android.